maxgoren/TreeVisualizer/README.md

 ## The Basic Idea
   TreeDraw works by iterating over a binry tree in two ways.
 The first pass is an in-order traversal which calculated each nodes x/y coordinates.
-A second, breadth-first (level order) traversal is then performed to calculate the end point coordinates for the edges which connect the vertices.
+A second, breadth-first (level order) traversal is then performed to pair up the nodes point coordinates for the edges which connect the vertices to its children.
+Future plan is to remove the breadth first step and draw edges and nodes at the same time.
 The result is a visual representation of the tree, which is both displayed to the screen and also saved in the current working directory as tree.jpg